fr33n0w/rBrowser/README.md

 The Web UI is served by:

-- Flask (developer web server, default if others are missing)
+- Flask (developer web server, default in case waitress is missing)
-- waitress (Production web server for windows)
-- gunicorn (Production web server for linux)
+- Waitress (Production web server for windows / linux)

 External software and all their rights are owned by the respective developers.